Fenix HT18 Flashlight Review

 The body/cell tube has these textured ridges.

-The tailcap, which is what you’ll remove to take the cell out, has some reeding which really aids in removal.
+The tailcap, which is what you’ll remove to take the cell out, has some reeding that really aids in removal.

 The light will not tailstand because of the proud switch.
 And only might without the proud switch, since the tailcap has just the two loops.